cursedcoder/DarkTranslationBundle/README.md

 }
 ```

-Register the bundle in your `app/AppKernel.php`:
+Register bundle in your `app/AppKernel.php`:

 ```php
 <?php